Compilerbau/Lecture/CONTRIBUTING.md

 **`markdown/wuppie/fluppie/_index.md`**.
 In particular, the YAML variables **`title`** and **`weight`** should be checked and adjusted.
-(The `weight` determines the ordering of the new subchapter within the chapter `wuppie` in the menu on the left side of the webpage.)
+(The `weight` determines the ordering of the new subchapter within the chapter `wuppie` in the menu on the left side in the browser.)

-There shouldn't be much text in this landing page itself, but only a brief overview of the lectures included below.
+There shouldn't be much content in this landing page itself, just a brief overview of the lectures included below.

 ### Creating a new lecture